0xmoei/aoTheComputer/README.md

 ## Check Your CRED Balance in the next few days
-- Go back to your main aos terminal
 ```shell
 Send({ Target = "Sa0iBLPNyJQrwpTTG-tWLQU-1QeUAJA73DdxGGiKoJc", Action = "Balance" })
 ```